 Under Section 80E of the Indian Income Tax Act, 1961, you can claim exemptions and deductions on the repayment of interest on any educational loans you may have taken.
 The exemption granted under this section is applicable on any loans taken towards education for the self, spouse, or even your children.

 This section of the Income Tax Act pertains to the interest amount you earn on your savings bank account.
 This interest earned is usually recorded under the head “Income from Other Sources''.
 However, the maximum exemption limit for tax savings under Section 80TTL is capped at Rs.
 10,000.

 Section 80TTB is applicable only for senior citizens.
 Tax deductions and exemptions under this section can only be availed on the interest earned by senior citizens from their fixed deposits, savings accounts, post office savings, term deposit, and recurring deposits, etc.

 Under section 80TTB of the Indian Income Tax Act 1961, the maximum amount allowed for tax savings is capped to Rs.
 50,000.

 The most dependable way to save taxes is to invest funds in investment plans that provide the above-mentioned tax advantages.
 Term insurance is one such most beneficial tax-saving instrument.

-In that case, you can opt for the iSelect Star Term Plan by Canara HSBC Oriental Bank of Commerce Life Insurance.
+In that case, you can opt for the iSelect Smart360 Term Plan by Canara HSBC Oriental Bank of Commerce Life Insurance.
 It provides adequate coverage and further allows you to secure the financial future of your loved ones at the most affordable and flexible premium payouts.